Philippe Juvin: Early beginnings

 Juvin was president of the Union of Youths for Progress, a left-wing Gaullist youth movement, between 1989 and 1995.
 As a member of the Rally for the Republic, he joined the Union for a Popular Movement (UMP) in 2002.
 He has since held executive position within the UMP's Hauts-de-Seine section.

 Town Counsellor of La Garenne-Colombes at 19 years old, Juvin was elected Mayor of this town in 2001.
 He has always been elected in his municipality (Mayor, Town Counsellor) in the first round, with 54% of votes in 2001, 58% in 2004 (administrative district elections) and 67% in 2008.

 Vice-President of the Hauts-de-Seine Departmental Council from 2004 to 2009 (under the Presidency of Nicolas Sarkozy), Juvin experimented the implementation of the RSA and of an Alzheimer departmental plan.
 He also implemented the return-to-work action plan of RSA beneficiaries, and tackled the issue of the schooling of disabled children.
 All those measures have been later on taken up at national level.

 Juvin is currently UMP Political Advisor after having been National Secretary in charge of Professional Federations and National Secretary in charge of Health, Solidarity and Disability.

-He is currently Mayor of La Garenne-Colombes, where he was first municipal councillor between 1983 and 2001 before being elected mayor that same year and easily re-elected in 2008.
+He was the Mayor of La Garenne-Colombes, where he was first municipal councillor between 1983 and 2001 before being elected mayor that same year and easily re-elected in 2008.
 Since his election, he launched 4 twinning programmes for the city of La Garenne-Colombes with Valpaços (Portugal) in 2004, Yoqneam (Israel) in 2006, Clarksville (United States) in 2008 and Daroun-Harissa (Lebanon) in 2011.